franck-boullier/utils/terraform/aws/data_ingestion/DEV-step-3/README.md

   - The AWS Account for the DEV environment.

   - Create an email address `notification.sftp.edenred.dev@uniqgift.com`.
 This will be needed to send email notifications from the AWS Simple Email Service.
 We create this as a Group email address.
+  - Make sure that you have an SPF record and appropriate DKIM record in the zone file for the domain that you will send email from.
+    - For SPF record, you need to add `include:amazonses.com ~all`
+    - For DKIM record, include the DKIM record provided when you validate your domain in the AWS SES service.

 # What we will create in the AWS Service Accounts: